 The LTIP provides that the Enova Executive Compensation Committee may grant to certain executives any combination of nonqualified stock options, incentive stock options, restricted stock, stock appreciation rights, performance awards, stock payments or dividend equivalents.
-Prior to 1996, all grants made to executives under the LTIP were in the form of restricted stock.
-In 1996, the Executive Compensation Committee initiated a program of nonqualified stock option grants in conjunction with restricted stock awards.
-This nonqualifed stock option grant program is described in detail below.
+To date, all outstanding grants made to executives under the LTIP were in the form of restricted stock.